-So at the ends of the spectrum, no loading will lead to poorer performance, whereas excessive loading will lead to an increased risk of injury.
+So at the end of the spectrum, no loading will lead to poorer performance, whereas excessive loading will lead to an increased risk of injury.

 With every sport, there is a need to understand the specific loading requirements of not only that sport, but the athlete’s individual role.

-An example, described recently by Specialist Sports Physiotherapist, JP Caneiro (as awarded by the Australian College of Physiotherapists in 2013), included an overview of bony stress injuries found in elite rowing¹.
+An example, described recently by Specialist Sports Physiotherapist, JP Caneiro (as awarded by the Australian College of Physiotherapists in 2013), included an overview of bone stress injuries found in elite rowing¹.

 JP shared his experience in identifying early signs of bony stress in susceptible areas such as ribs, and that closely monitoring the athlete’s response to load over the course of a season is important.

 Different roles within a rowing squad will also demonstrate different individual loading patterns and subsequent responses to load.
 This highlights the importance of knowing your athletes well and knowing how their body is being stressed differently to their teammates.